 Another great change occurred while she was studying in Louisiana.
 One day with a local priest friend, their car was hit by an 18-wheeler.
 Her friend was killed, and Sister Bernadette lay in the hospital bed reflecting on what having life meant.
 She knew “I didn’t die because there was some work that God wanted me to do.”
 Soon thereafter she had a dream “that I had to work with the oppressed,” and found fulfillment of that calling in establishing an afterschool outreach program for children and women at a migrant workers’ camp in Caldwell.
 Sister Bernadette was called home in 2006 to work with the Monastery’s growing retreat ministry.

-Now she divides her time between her role as assistant prioress in the Monastery and as a team member at the Spirit Center.
+Now she divides her time between the vocations team and Spirit Center team.
 Both roles call for journeying with people in their quest for a more profound relationship with God.
 “Community is about accepting both the strengths and the weaknesses of each other,” she says.
 “We give to God both our wholeness and our brokenness.
 It’s our responsibility to welcome others this way: whether you are strong or broken, doesn’t matter.
 You are a part of us.”

 “The biggest spiritual hunger today is a relationship with God,” she says.
 “People come to the Monastery and to Spirit Center to be enriched spiritually and to be in the presence of the sacred.
 The importance of who we are as a community is to share ‘this sacred space’ with the world.
 The best moments are when people are touched by God’s grace.”